ronde-de-l-espoir/.github/profile/README.md

 | app-www | Website displayed in app | [app-www.ronde-de-l-espoir.fr]() |

 Each of these repos will be detailed and explained :
-* generally here, in documentation
+* in their respective README.md
 * with code comments